Although the content of each course is different, the training programmes all follow the same structure.

 Students form groups of around 3-5 people to practise being ‘therapists’.
 This is a chance to put to practical use theory and skills.
 The group take it in turns to be ‘therapist’ while another is ‘client’, with the remaining members acting as observers.

 At SPTI we don’t role play ‘the client’ or work with hypothetical scenarios: trainees taking the role of ‘client’ in these small group sessions, bring their own material; they present personal situations or feelings that are of concern to them right then.
-And this is what the ‘therapist’ works with, supported as necessary by the observers and by the trainer/tutor, who moves from room to room during these sessions, sharing his/her observations and giving guidance.
-The tutor is also available to call on at any point of need.
+And this is what the ‘therapist’ works with, supported as necessary by the observers and by the trainer/facilitator, who moves from room to room during these sessions, sharing his/her observations and giving guidance.
+The facilitator is also available to call on at any point of need.
 We believe that nothing can better prepare a psychotherapist or counsellor for their professional work than working with ‘real’ situations in their training, under rigorous safeguards (we take very seriously the need to protect the ‘client’ and also the ‘therapist’).

 Large Group Session

 This is sometimes referred to as ‘the goldfish bowl’ as this is a time when students may choose to work as ‘therapist’ (or volunteer to be the ‘client’) in the centre of the room.
 This can provide a valuable learning experience for all concerned.
 It is often followed then, by Journal Time.
 Students are asked to keep a Personal Learning Journal throughout their 3 or 4 years training and some time for this is provided on workshops.
-Finally, there is checkout /ending time for trainees or tutor(s) to share any thoughts or feelings of this stage.
+Finally, there is checkout /ending time for trainees or facilitator(s) to share any thoughts or feelings of this stage.